Logimethods/nats-connector-gatling/README.md

     println("Will emit messages to " + subject)
     val natsProtocol = NatsProtocol(properties, subject)

-    // The messages sent to NATS will not be fixed thanks to the ValueProvider. val natsScn = scenario("NATS call").exec(NatsBuilder(new ValueProvider()))
+    // The messages sent to NATS will not be constant thanks to the ValueProvider. val natsScn = scenario("NATS call").exec(NatsBuilder(new ValueProvider()))

     setUp(